Grow Industrial Hemp in Washington State — IHPA Farmer Partnerships

 The Opportunity

-Industrial hemp provides four revenue streams from a single crop — fiber, hurd, seed/grain, and green microfiber — usable in over 50,000 products.
-It sequesters up to 40 tons CO₂/acre, breaks pest cycles, and suppresses weeds naturally.
+Industrial hemp provides four revenue streams from a single crop — fiber, hurd, seed/grain, and biochar carbon credits — with applications in over 50,000 products.
+It sequesters 40 tons of carbon per acre, breaks pest cycles, and suppresses weeds naturally.
 But without regional processing infrastructure, farmers have no market.
 IHPA closes that gap with Washington's first dedicated processing facility, guaranteed offtake contracts, certified seed, and WSU-backed agronomy support.

 🌱 Soil Structure & Health